Shan-Mi/ghibli-project/README.md

 # Understructure 👩🏻‍💻

 ## TODO:
-1) refactor private header token part, since cookie works fine now.
+1) create admin panel for updating and creating films data
-2) update password (on frontend profile page)
+2) use react-toast for displaying error/success message, to make your life easier..
-3) create admin panel for updating and creating films data
+3) fix film page, maybe add some reviewsPage, and on film page, we list out several most liked reviews, and with a show all button. once clicked that button, we go to reviews page for this film. (if have time, will think about that.)
 - ~~can use aggregation for sorting films by director's name; (maybe unnecessary)~~

 ## DONE: